StuyPulse/team694.github.io/about/divisions/index.md

 The videography and photography divisions are responsible for capturing the spirit of FIRST and Stuyvesant Robotics through still images and high-definition video.
 Documenting our build season and hosted events such as the TriBeCa Film Festival Booksale and the FIRST Lego League Manhattan Practice Tournament, the division captures the raw material used to create our press releases and promotional materials.
 The videography division is also responsible for creating promotional videos using professional software such as Final Cut Pro, Livetype, and Adobe Premiere Pro.
 The videography division is also responsible for doing sound post-production work on animations.

 ## Website
 Our website team consists of a hardworking Marketing sub team.
 They are responsible for everything related to the website, including but not limited to, hosting, back-end programming (done in PHP), front-end programming (done in CSS, HTML, JavaScript), and content.
-To learn more about this year's new site, visit the About the Site page.
+To learn more about this year's new site, visit the [About This Website](/about/website/) page.